-- 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2021, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 The names of the DSLs will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns.
-Photographs of the DSL team are displayed in the school reception, as well as in each classroom, the staffroom, and other public places.
-Awareness is raised with the children about what the DSL/Safeguarding Team do via posters and assemblies throughout the school year; pupils know how they can raise concerns or access support. - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2022, which will be

+- followed by all members of the school community in cases where there are welfare or safeguarding concerns.
+This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 Where a crime may have been committed the police will be involved as necessary (using the NPCC-When to call the police guidance to inform this decision. - 5.4 Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns.
+Photographs of the DSL team are displayed in the school's reception area and, also, in classrooms and other communal spaces.
+The school has an external safeguarding information board.
+Awareness is raised with children about what the DSL/safeguarding team do and how they can raise concerns or access support via assemblies (class and whole school) and regular information sessions. - 5.6 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.